pub struct ShardedLock<T>where

 ) -> Result<ShardedLockWriteGuard<'_, T>, TryLockError<ShardedLockWriteGuard<'_, T>>>

-pub fn try_write( &self ) -> Result<ShardedLockWriteGuard<'_, T>, TryLockError<ShardedLockWriteGuard<'_, T>>>
+pub fn try_write( &self, ) -> Result<ShardedLockWriteGuard<'_, T>, TryLockError<ShardedLockWriteGuard<'_, T>>>

 Attempts to acquire this lock with exclusive write access.